 Characters may normally only apply Physical Might + Resilience based Passive defenses versus the following effects.

 A character may hold their breath for a number of rounds equal to half their Physical Might + Resilience max result.
 Each round spent acting in combat reduces this amount by one.
-Afterward, characters begin to suffer the effects of Suffocation, taking one Hit at the start of each of their turns, and cannot spend an action to shake off damage until after they may breathe again.
+Afterward, characters begin to suffer the effects of Suffocation, taking one unpreventable Hit at the start of each of their turns and are Shocked until after they may breathe again.

 Effects incidental to a character’s surroundings.
 Environmental effects all have an attack pool and a base damage.
 The first die indicates the severity of the damaging effect; the second indicates the level of immersion for a character.
 GM’s may adjust these dice accordingly.

 Some Environmental effects have an interval.
 In this case, they first roll for effect after a character has been within its area for one interval, and again after each following interval.
 Some severe Environmental effects have an interval of Immediate.
 A character suffers an Immediate Environmental effect whenever it enters or starts its turn within the area.
 A character cannot suffer this effect more than once per each of its turns.
 A character normally may only apply a Passive defense calculated with Physical Might.

 Some environmental effects may impart other conditions on a target, such as Blindness.
 These effects cease as soon as a character is removed from them.
 Some Environmental effects may instead impart a Toxin effect instead of normal damage (see below).

 Immersion in Arctic Waters

 Immediate, d12d12, Wound damage.
 Special: Characters cannot breathe in a vacuum, and cannot actively hold their breath in a vacuum either, immediately suffering the effects of suffocation in addition to the normal damage from Vacuum.